khval/AmosKittens/README.md

 Note:
 -----
-Unlike AMOS Pro, Amos Kittens probably have something on stack after the procedure returns, so you most likely can use it as it was a "function".. but that is just side effect.
+Unlike AMOS Pro, Amos Kittens probably have something on stack after the procedure returns, so you most likely can use it as it was a "function".. but that is just a side effect.
 (I like to keep this because it the way modern programing languages works.)

 Note about machine Code (or Amos lowlevel commands)
 ------------------------------------